tyru/vivo.vim/README.md

   * Okay, leave all stuffs about plugin management to vivacious.
     You don't need to concern about them.
   * It shouldn't be there(.vimrc)!!!
 5. I don't want to write plugins' configurations in .vimrc, too!
-(TODO)
   * It is **painful** to remove the configurations by hand after you uninstall a plugin...
   * By default, a configuration file per a plugin is `~/.vim/bundleconfig/<plugin name>.vim`.
   * It also shouldn't be there! isn't it?
+6. Thin wrapper plugin for external command (TODO)
+  * If a vim plugin gets bigger, the code should be split into external command.
+  * Because calling external command doesn't have severe impact on your vim memory usage.
+  * It also keeps your vim rapid because it can avoid the problems like memory leak, memory thrashing.
+  * Of cource, if the code is real-time processing, it should not be split.
+7. Stable, and Well-tested (TODO)
+  * Plugin manager should be tested deeply and stable.
-6. Keep It Simple, Stupid
+8. Keep It Simple, Stupid
   * Vivacious doesn't slow down your vim startup, and not support any features not in this policies.

 # How it works